-Abstract: An abstract outlining the course relevant topic for your research assignment is required and due by beginning of class November 3, 2008.
-The abstract shall consist of 2 - 3 paragraphs identifying your research goal, source of inspiration, possible emerging trends, and at least 3 research sources located in your preliminary literature review.
+Abstract: An abstract outlining the course relevant topic for your research assignment is required and due by beginning of class March 9, 2009.
+The ONE PAGE abstract shall consist of 2 - 3 paragraphs identifying your research goal, source of inspiration, possible emerging trends, and approximately 3 research sources located in your preliminary literature review.
+List your preliminary research sources in bibliographic format at the bottom of the abstract.

-Research Assignment: Your research assignment is due in hardcopy at the beginning of class, Monday, November 24, 2008.
+Research Assignment: Your research assignment is due in hardcopy at the beginning of class, Monday, March 30, 2009.
 You are also required to submit a digital copy of your assignment to Turnitin.com by the same deadline.
 (Passwords and directions for doing so will be provided in class.)